Planning-nl/vue3-i18n/README.md

 ### Pluralization

+What kind of pluralization you need may depend on your application and used languages.

-We define a helper function that produces a count-to-string function.
-Notice how we could create a different helper function if we'd need more complex pluralization rules, such as in Russian.
+As an example, you could define a factory that produces a count-to-string function.

 ```typescript
 import { l, resolve, locale } from "@planning.nl/vue3-i18n";